sasharosca/workspace_test/README.md

 # Schema Builder with Dynamic UI

-A web-based tool for building and visualizing conditional schemas with a dynamic, interactive UI.
-This tool allows you to create complex, nested schemas with conditional logic and see the results in real-time.
+A web-based tool for exploring and visualizing relationships in conditional schemas.
+This tool helps you understand how different variables and values are interconnected through an intuitive, interactive interface.

 ## Features

+- **Relationship Visualization**
+  - Interactive exploration of variable relationships
+  - Visual highlighting of related values
+  - Clear indication of incompatible selections
+  - Intuitive interface for understanding connections

 - **Schema Builder**
-  - Create variables with different types (enum, info)
-  - Add conditional logic to variables and values
+  - Create variables and their possible values
+  - Define relationships between variables using conditions
-  - Support for AND/OR conditions
+  - Support for AND/OR logic
   - Real-time schema generation
   - Upload existing schemas
   - Download generated schemas as JSON

 - **Dynamic UI**
-  - Real-time preview of the schema
-  - Interactive form elements based on schema
-  - Conditional rendering based on selections
-  - Live updates as you make choices

-- **Modern Interface**
-  - Clean, intuitive design
-  - Responsive layout
+  - Visual feedback for relationships:
+    - Related values are highlighted with a light blue background
+    - Incompatible values are dimmed
+    - Unrelated values remain clearly visible
+    - Hover effects reveal potential relationships
-  - Visual separation between components
+  - Smooth transitions between states
-  - Clear hierarchy of information
+  - Interactive checkboxes for selection
+  - Bidirectional relationship display

 ## Getting Started